Senegal opens new art museum honoring black civilization - Reuters.

 Although Senegal’s first post-independence president, Leopold Sedar Senghor, first conceived of a museum honoring black civilization almost half a century ago, its long-delayed completion thanks to Chinese financing comes at a critical moment for African art.

-African governments are stepping up pressure on Western museums to return stolen artifacts following a French government report that urged mass restitutions of objects in France’s national museums that were seized during the colonial era.
+African governments are stepping up pressure on Western museums to return stolen artefacts following a French government report that urged mass restitutions of objects in France’s national museums that were seized during the colonial era.

 The Museum of Black Civilizations has room for about 18,000 works of art, although many of the galleries remain unfilled.